Omni-X-NFT/omni-x/README.md

 ## Test GhostlyGhosts with ONFT
 ### Assumption
-- maker is on rinkeby
+- maker is on fuji
 - taker is on bsct
 - GhostlyGhosts NFT #1, #2 should be minted to maker before start to test on rinkeby
-- TransferManagerGhosts contract should have some balances to pay the gas fees for cross transferring.
+- on fuji TransferManagerGhosts contract should have some balances to pay the gas fees for cross transferring.

 ### Test
-- npx hardhat testOmniX --step make --tokenid 1 --nonce 3 --network fuji
+- npx hardhat testOmniX --step make --tokenid 1 --nonce 7 --network fuji
 - npx hardhat testOmniX --step take --tokenid 1 --network bsct
 - npx hardhat testOmniX --step status --tokenid 1 --network fuji
 - npx hardhat testOmniX --step status --tokenid 1 --network bsct